RichieJY/devEasy/README.md

 test phase, i think its done?
-Im on an ultrawide tho so idk who it "really" looks
+Im on an ultrawide tho so idk how it "really" looks